lollipopman/coproc-blog-post/README.md

 }
 ```

-Then add a query function to communicate with our daemon:
+Then we add a query function to communicate with our daemon:

 ``` bash
 short-code-emoji() {